filecoin-project/lotus-docs/content/en/lotus/configure/defaults.md

 - `MaxFilterResults`: integer value that specifies the maximum number of results that can be accumulated by an actor event filter.
 - `MaxFilterHeightRange`: An unsigned 64-bit integer value that specifies the maximum range of heights that can be used in a filter to avoid querying the entire chain.
 - `ActorEventDatabasePath`: A string value that specifies the full path to an SQLite database that will be used to index actor events to support the historic filter APIs.
 The database will be created if it does not exist.
 The directory containing the database must already exist and be writeable.

+## Indexing

+This feature is experimental -- use with caution.

+The `EnableMsgIndex` variable allows users to accelerate `StateSearchMessage` and related functionality.
+This feature comes with two `lotus-shed` commands:

+- `lotus-shed msgindex backfill`: backfill the index.
+- `lotus-shed msgindex prune`: prune old index entries.

+Users can enable this feature by creating a `LOTUS_INDEX_ENABLEMSINDEX` environment variable or setting `EnableMsgIndex` to `true` within their `~/.lotus/config.toml` file (or wherever their `config.toml` file is located).
+This feature is disabled by default.